 Dr Melanie Wong MBBS (Hons) PhD FRACP FRCPA

-Paediatric Clinical Immunology/Allergy Specialist NSW
+Paediatric Clinical Immunology/Allergy Specialist, New South Wales

-Dr Melanie Wong is a Past President of the Australasian Society of Clinical Immunology and Allergy (ASCIA), co-head of the Immunology and Allergy Dept at the Children's Hospital at Westmead, Chief Examiner for the Royal College of Pathologists of Australasia (RCPA) Immunopathology training program and ASCIA's representative on the Royal Australasian College of Physicians (RACP) Board.
+Dr Melanie Wong is a Past President of the Australasian Society of Clinical Immunology and Allergy (ASCIA), co-head of the Immunology and Allergy Dept at The Children's Hospital at Westmead, Chief Examiner for the Royal College of Pathologists of Australasia (RCPA) Immunopathology training program, and ASCIA's representative on the Royal Australasian College of Physicians (RACP) Board.